collective/example.dexterity/README.txt

  - The package is "grokked" with the line <grok:grok package="." /> in configure.zcml.
-This takes care of populating the IPage interface in page.py with fields from its model file (page.xml) and setting up the content class in pypage.py.
+This takes care of populating the IPage interface in page.py with fields from its model file (page.xml), setting up the content classes in pypage.py and fspage.py and performing a few other boilerplate registrations.

  - The custom view used for IPage is called "view", thus overriding the default view registered for all Dexterity content.

+ - The custom edit view used for IFSPage is called "edit", thus overriding the default view registered for all Dexterity content.

- - The view defined using page.pt assumes the attributes of IPage are available on the context, i.e. it uses TAL statements like "context/body".
+ - The views defined in e.g. page.pt assumes that standard schema attributes are  available on the context, i.e. they use TAL statements like "context/body".